 Tuesday, February 12

-I'm leaving a copy of this post, in the off chance you didn't know me when I wrote it.
-That was three months shy of two years ago.
-As a modern day Paul, I pray
+I'm leaving a copy of this post, in the off chance you didn't visit this inn when I wrote it a few years ago.

 Today is wonderful; the weather is lovely.
 This morning, the skies showered the region, scrubbing the air and refreshing it.
 I'm mindful of a quote: